-- The impact of corruption in the defence sector - The need for an integrity action plan and what it is - Important steps in developing and implementing an integrity action plan
+- The impact of corruption in the defence and related security sector - The need for an Integrity Action Plan and what it is - Important steps in developing and implementing an Integrity Action Plan

+Many senior defence officials, senior officers and ministers are aware of the corruption risks in defence and security related operations.
+Corruption erodes public trust while undue secrecy and corruption scandals further damage that trust.
+Corruption risks operational effectiveness and puts soldiers at risk if their equipment is inappropriate or faulty, or if the number of soldiers are not accurately accounted for.
+Corruption diminishes the ability of international efforts, including military operations and security assistance, to achieve sustainable security and governance-related goals.
+Since it reduces the ability of many states to respond adequately to insecurity, it also makes exit strategies based on handing over to competent host nation partners more difficult to achieve.
+Overall, corruption wastes money and resources, limits improvements in governance and security, and also contributes to instability and widespread societal grievances.

-Many senior defence officials, senior officers and ministers are aware of the corruption risks in defence.
-They know that public trust is important and that secrecy and corruption scandals damage that trust.
-They know that corruption corrodes operational effectiveness and puts their soldiers at risk if their equipment is inappropriate or faulty.
-Until recently, senior officials and leaders in the defence sector in most countries used to feel that corruption was something others had to tackle.
-Who those others were, and what they could do about it, were questions quietly ignored.
-While there are innumerable cases of reported corruption in the defence sector worldwide, there is very little scientific research and few specially designed instruments to help ministries and governments prevent and reduce the risk of corruption.
+Until recently, senior officials and leaders in the defence and related security sector in most countries used to feel that corruption was something others had to tackle.
+Who those 'others' were, and what they could do about it, were questions quietly ignored.
+It is now commonly understood that whether corruption is allowed to undermine mission goals depends to a large extent on the senior leadership's awareness of its impact, and on his or her ability to prioritise and resource the efforts to mitigate it.
+Recent experiences from Afghanistan, Mali and Nigeria, for example, provide evidence of the effect of corruption on defence institutions.
+While there are several other cases of reported corruption in the defence and related security sector worldwide, there is very little scientific research and few specially designed instruments to help ministries and governments prevent and reduce the risk of corruption.

-The Norwegian Centre for Integrity in the Defence Sector (CIDS) teamed up with Transparency International UK's Defence and Security Programme (TI DSP) to produce this handbook with a view to helping interested organisations and governments to develop an integrity action plan to counter corruption and corruption risks in the defence sector.
+The Norwegian Centre for Integrity in the Defence and related security sector (CIDS) teamed up with Transparency International's Defence and Security Programme (TI-DS) to produce this handbook with a view to helping interested organisations and governments to develop an Integrity Action Plan to counter corruption and corruption risks in the defence and related security sector.
 The handbook draws on many years of practical experience of working alongside governments globally, and on ideas emerging from the CIDS' Building Integrity Conference, in Oslo March 2014.
-In addition to providing senior military and civilian personnel in ministries of defence and subordinate organisations with a practical tool, this handbook is also meant to be accessible to civil society and other stakeholders so they can assist in developing an integrity action plan.
+In addition to providing senior military and civilian personnel in ministries of defence and subordinate organisations with a practical tool, this handbook is also meant to be accessible to civil society and other stakeholders so they can assist in developing an Integrity Action Plan.